raspberrypilearning/python_scrolling/en/step_2.md

 title: An image isn't loading
 ---

-First, check that the image is in the image library.
+First, check that the image is in the `Image library`.
 Then, check the filename really carefully — remember capital letters are different to lower case letters and punctuation is important.

 --- /collapse ---